 This creates an additional challenge for manufacturers of locking devices.

 It’s widely acknowledged that a circuit breaker is a primary isolation point as a means to de-energize and lock off when maintenance work is required.

 - This is stipulated in the OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) (29 CFR 1910.147) for general industry.
 So, the need for some form of lockout device is essential for all variants.

 - For more complex breaker designs, often the manufacturer will produce their own OEM Accessory locking device.
 For all the rest, users rely on after-market solutions from manufacturers such as Brady, Master Lock, Abus and a growing group of manufacturers from Asia.

-But there’s always some circuit breakers that fall through the gaps and no viable locking device can be found.
+But there are always some circuit breakers that fall through the gaps and no viable locking device can be found.

 Our latest project is for a Mitsubishi CP30-BA Circuit Protector.
 As lockout equipment designers we view any new project without any regard for the electrical specification and function, but more in consideration of its mechanical function.
 How can we effectively and safely block the movement of the toggle?
-In this case the device has a wide toggle (on/off rocker), very slim in cross section, and very little movement from the on to off positions.
+In this case, the device has a wide toggle (on/off rocker), is very slim in cross-section, and has little movement from the on to off positions.

 The next stage of the process is to move to a pre-production 3D print.
 This will give us further validation of the profile, but also enable us to add finishing features like the threaded hole for the socket grub screw, ensuring the device will stay in place.

-So there you have it, just one example of the R&D journey to produce a new product in a short timescale at an affordable price that Total Lockout have undertaken.
-A great demonstration of our experience, expertise and engineering background that allow us to create bespoke solutions for customers to fit their exact specification.
+So there you have it, just one example of the R&D journey to produce a new product in a short timescale at an affordable price that Total Lockout has undertaken.
+A great demonstration of our experience, expertise and engineering background that allow us to create bespoke solutions for customers to fit their exact specifications.